Ai-Kon 2017 Cosplay Contest

 - Realistic replica firearms are allowed only if such weapon cannot be mistaken for a real weapon, IE: they have an orange tip.

-- Any realistic replica guns not meeting this criteria will not be allowed and must be returned to a hotel room, car, or convention center security booth.
+- Any realistic replica guns not meeting this criterion comes many options available to our and must be returned to a hotel room, car, or convention center security booth.

 IF YOUR ITEM IS NOT APPROVED IT MUST BE REMOVED FROM THE CONVENTION